 can have a measurable impact on

 Mind Your Extensions and Connections

 The contact-tip-to-nozzle relationship for an automated welding system varies according to the application, but it still has an impact on the welding performance and quality you achieve.
 Applications that have complex joints or tooling often require an extended contact-tip-to-nozzle relationship.
 This relationship provides greater access into more complex joints and can help you better accommodate for complex tooling.
 You should be mindful that this relationship also makes your contact tip more prone to spatter accumulation and may reduce the tip life due to it being more exposed to the heat of the arc.
 The application of an anti-spatter compound can offer some protection against such situations, but you will also need to monitor your contact tips regularly for signs of wear.
 Remember, preventive maintenance is better than downtime for resolving problems.
 Change over your contact tips before issues occur.

-Using heavy or extended-life heavy duty contact tips composed of chrome zirconium is also a good option for gaining longer performance.
-Chrome zirconium contact tips are harder and more durable than copper ones, and while they offer slightly less conductivity, the difference is negligible.
-Typically, you can identify these types of contact tips by the machined groove at the base of the thread.
+Using heavy duty copper contact tips is a good option for reliable performance in many welding applications.
 Contact tips with a hardened insert are ideal for operations employing pulsed welding, as they resist wear from the harsh waveforms, and last 10 times longer than copper or chrome zirconium tips.

 Checking your contact tips, retaining heads (or diffusers) and nozzles for good connections can also have a measurable impact on your welding performance.
 Solid connections help ensure reliable electrical conductivity and minimize heat, which in turn provides more consistent weld quality and helps your consumables last longer.